Spring Quarter 2022

-English Language Study introduces students to the most extraordinary thing we human beings do: speak.
-Indeed, this fact of human behavior is so central to our lives that we tend to take it for granted.
-We speak our words so much, so easily, and so automatically that we hardly ever even think about what we are doing when we do it.
+English Language Study introduces students to the most extraordinary thing we human beings do: communicating.
+Indeed, this fact of human behavior is so central to our lives that we take it for granted.
+We speak and hear our words so much, so easily, and so automatically that we hardly even think about what we are doing when we do it.

 How do we do it?
 How can all the tweaks, moans and pops that human beings so easily cast out into the air cause others to laugh or grow angry or reach out to take a hand?

 It is actually all pretty amazing, and it sets us the problem: how can we capture and understand even the basic facts of this extraordinarily ability to communicate?